ArgusSystem/argus-system/camera/README.md

                      +--------------------------------+
 ```

-1) First task records a short video into a local file.
+1) The first thread records a short video into a local file.
-2) Second task uploads the video chunk into a file storage (e.g. S3/Minio).
+2) Second thread uploads the video chunk into a file storage (e.g. S3/Minio) and publish an event to start
-3) Third task publish an event to start the video processing pipeline.
+the video processing pipeline.